-Previously, such updates ran delete actions on the source partition and insert actions on the target partition.
-PostgreSQL will now run update actions on the referenced partition root.
+Previously, such updates ran a delete action on the source partition and an insert action on the target partition.
+PostgreSQL will now run an update action on the partition root, providing cleaner semantics.

-Fix ALTER TRIGGER RENAME on partitioned tables to properly rename triggers an all partitions (Arne Roland, Álvaro Herrera)
+ALTER TRIGGER RENAME on partitioned tables to properly rename triggers on all partitions (Arne Roland, Álvaro Herrera)

 Also prohibit cloned triggers from being renamed.

-Enable system and TOAST B-tree indexes to efficiently store duplicates (Peter Geoghegan)
+Allow btree indexes on system and TOAST tables to efficiently store duplicates (Peter Geoghegan)

 Previously de-duplication was disabled for these types of indexes.

-Improve lookup performance of GiST indexes built using sorting (Aliaksandr Kalenik, Sergei Shoulbakov, Andrey Borodin)
+Improve lookup performance of GiST indexes that were built using sorting (Aliaksandr Kalenik, Sergei Shoulbakov, Andrey Borodin)

-Allow ^@ and starts_with() to use btree indexes if using a C collation (Tom Lane)
+starts_with() function to use btree indexes if using the C collation (Tom Lane)

 Previously these could only use SP-GiST indexes.